Azure-Samples/azure-ml-federated-learning/docs/concepts/benchmarking.md

 The first point is important as it indicates how quickly customers can get their model results, from job submitted to ended.
 The second point is essential as it is an indication of the money that customers will spend on all computing resources.

-**Key findngs**: Our benchmark indicates that the overhead on wall-clock time (1% up to 10%) and computing time (<5%) remains small, meaning that the FL implementation is efficient.
+**Key findings**: Our benchmark indicates that the overhead on wall-clock time (1% up to 10%) and computing time (<5%) remains small, meaning that the FL implementation is efficient.

 #### PNEUMONIA
 <p align="center">